orazal12/DexPlusPlus/README.md

 ## What's the difference between Dex and Dex++?
 Since the original Dex is the last release and Moon have discontinued it, it still has some missing features.
-Dex++ is a fork of Moon's Dex and still be maintained actively.
 Here are the features that were added/fixed in Dex++
-- Uses Konstant as fallback decompiler
+- Uses Konstant as fallback decompiler (for shitsploits who doesn't have it)
+> 'getscriptbytecode' is required
 - Uses [USSI](https://github.com/luau/UniversalSynSaveInstance/tree/main) as fallback saveinstance
-- Mobile Input Support
+- Mobile Input Support (Window drag, resizing works fully on touch)
 - Console Output
-- Model Viewer
+- Model Viewer (basically 3D Preview)
-- Revived Save Instance
+- Revived Save Instance (original Dex doesnt have it, but does in Dex 2.0)
 - Click part to select (thx Toon :3)
 - CodeFrame cursor offset (where cursor on textbox were not aligned properly)